Leading higher-derivative corrections to Kerr geometry: Leading order effective theory

 This is simply telling us that Effective Field Theory works up to the scale $||R_{\mu\nu\rho\sigma}||\sim \ell^{-2}$, which is something we already knew.
 Finally, it is also possible to study causality constraints \cite{Gruzinov:2006ie}.
 In relation to this, the results in \cite{Camanho:2014apa} impose a severe bound on the coupling constants $\lambda_{\rm ev}\ell^4$, $\lambda_{\rm odd}\ell^4$ of the cubic terms.
-If one wants to observe any affects of higher-derivative corrections on astrophysical black holes, necessarily the corrections should appear at a scale $\ell$ of the order of few kilometers (otherwise the effect would be too small to be detected).
+If one wants to observe any effects of higher-derivative corrections on astrophysical black holes, necessarily the corrections should appear at a scale $\ell$ of the order of few kilometers (otherwise the effect would be too small to be detected).
 Such large couplings are very unnatural, since the natural scale of (quantum) gravity should be Planck length.
 According to \cite{Camanho:2014apa}, these large couplings lead to violation of causality, that could only be restored by adding an infinite tower of higher-spin particles of mass $\sim\ell^{-1}$.
-Since, obviously, this is not observed, it was concluded that the couplings associated to the cubic terms should be of the order of Planck scale, hence those corrections are not viable phenomenologically.
-However, it was noted in \cite{Endlich:2017tqa} that the analysis of \cite{Camanho:2014apa} relies on certain assumptions about the UV completion, and that it has not been proven yet that the result applies for any possible UV completion.
-The conclusion of \cite{Endlich:2017tqa} was that one should cautiously include the cubic terms for phenomenological purposes.
+Since, obviously, this is not observed, it was concluded that the couplings associated to the cubic terms should be of the order of Planck scale, hence those corrections would not be viable phenomenologically.\footnote{Let us note that, according to \cite{Endlich:2017tqa}, the conclusion might be different if one considers different UV completions of the effective theory from the one assumed in \cite{Camanho:2014apa}.}

 In any case, nothing prevents us from studying the effect of the cubic curvature terms on black holes, no matter the scale at which they appear.
 These corrections give us valuable information about the effects of modified gravity at high energies, and this is intrinsically interesting, even if those corrections are not viable on an observational basis.